Day One

 - Compliance with regulatory requirements impacting LNG imports – methane regulation, CSDDD, ETS2

-- How can it be made cheaper to deliver more volume and demand?
+- How to book transportation capacity and how can it be made cheaper to manage more volume?

 - Peace deal and its impact on the region - What will be conditions on flow of gas, price, pipelines running from Ukraine, and can it be used again?